a mother and daughter reading a book on the floor

-We often spend time with our families during the holidays and during these times without realising we create traditions.
-Whether it be collecting a real tree with your Dad, playing chess with your Nan or going to church.
-These are all family traditions but perhaps you don’t even have any or realise that it is in fact a tradition.
-Here are 20 Christmas traditions to start with your family this year.
+We often spend time with our families during the holidays, and during these times, without realising, we create traditions.
+Whether it be collecting a real tree with your Dad, playing chess with your Nan or going to church, these are all family traditions, but perhaps you don’t even have any or realise that it is, in fact, a tradition.
+Here are 20 Christmas traditions to start with family this year.

-2. Christmas Caroling – it’s not so popular in recent years but often schools have carol concerts of some kind.
-Maybe you could make it a full family affair.
+2. Christmas Caroling – has become less popular in recent years, but schools often hold carol concerts.
+You could make it a whole family affair.

-3. Christmas Eve Boxes – always been controversial.
-Only started using them in recent years.
+3. Christmas Eve Boxes – have always been controversial.
+They have only been used in recent years.
 There are various incarnations.
-Keep it simple – pj’s, treat, movie and activity.
+Please keep it simple: PJs, a treat, a movie, and an activity.
 I have seen some seriously extravagant ones!

-5. Write a letter to Santa – you may or may not already do this.
-We used to write a letter to Santa for the NSPCC and they wrote a beautiful letter back. it was part of the donation package.
-You can get video messages now and even phone calls.
+5. Write a letter to Santa – you may or may not have already done this.
+We used to write a letter to Santa for the NSPCC, and they wrote a beautiful letter back.
+It was part of the donation package.
+Now, you can get video messages and even phone calls.

 6. Attend a Christmas production or pantomime – it wouldn’t feel like Christmas without shouting ‘he’s behind you’ at a man dressed up as a panto dame.
 It really is a family occasion and well worth looking into school productions or local societies to see what they are offering.

-7. Make a gingerbread house – you can get kits in supermarkets now to make cute gingerbread houses, you could even make it a competition to see who does the best decorating.
+7. Make a gingerbread house – kits are now available in supermarkets to make cute gingerbread houses.
+You could even hold a competition to see who can decorate the best.

 8. Watch a Christmas movie – within most families, this is a family tradition.

-9. A friendly Christmas lunch – one of our traditions that started a few years ago was a ‘friends’ Christmas lunch.
-It started with the kids but after a couple of years, it’s just a group of us having a pre-Christmas lunch at a restaurant or hotel.
+9. A friendly Christmas lunch – One of our traditions that started a few years ago was a ‘friends’ Christmas lunch.
+It started with the kids, but after a couple of years, it’s just a group of us having a pre-Christmas lunch at a restaurant or hotel.
 You could even do it at home.
-If you have enough kids, you could do a mini one for the kids.
+If you have enough kids, you could do a mini-one for them.

 10. Visit Santa in his Grotto – Most kids have sat on Santa’s knee at one time or another.
-They often take photos now as to keepsakes which is cute.
-My daughter has a snowglobe of her time meeting Santa.
+Now, they often take photos as keepsakes, which is cute.
+My daughter has a snow globe of her time meeting Santa.

-11. Advent calenders – Chocolate is breakfast food in December!
-We have a chocolate advent calendar but there are various versions now including candles, teabags and makeup.
+11. Advent calendars – Chocolate is breakfast food in December!
+We have a chocolate advent calendar, but various versions now, including books, teabags and makeup.

-12. Hot Chocolate station – I think this began as a Pinterest pin and it has blown up to a whole trolley in some households but it’s a super cute idea and the kids will love adding bits and pieces to their hot chocolates.
+12. Hot Chocolate station – I think this began as a Pinterest pin and has grown to include a whole trolley in some households.
+It’s a super cute idea, and the kids will love adding bits and pieces to their hot chocolates.

-15. Place the star on the top of the tree – tradition goes it should be the eldest child but it could be the youngest or you could take it in turns.
+15. Place the star on top of the tree – Tradition says it should be the eldest child, but it could also be the youngest, or you could take it in turns.

-16. Attend a Christmas fair – If your local primary school hosts a Christmas fair or your local community centre they are often worth a look.
-They have independent stalls with little bits and pieces and if outdoors they have food, drink and my daughters’ school had some old skool fair rides.
+16. Attend a Christmas fair – If your local primary school or community centre hosts a Christmas fair, it is often worth a visit.
+The fairs usually feature independent stalls with little bits and pieces, and if they are outdoors, they offer food and drink.
+My daughter’s school also had some old-school fair rides.

-17. Christmas baking – I use to love putting the 5p’s into the Christmas puddings.
-Such a dying tradition as we buy them these days for convenience but maybe it’s a tradition you can continue or start
+17. Christmas baking – I used to love putting the 5p’s into the Christmas puddings.
+It’s such a dying tradition as we buy them these days for convenience, but maybe it’s a tradition you can continue or start.

-19. Leaving a mince pie, drink and a carrot out for Santa and his reindeer – such an innocent tradition.
-I used to love seeing my daughters face when he left her a note saying ‘thanks’ for the treats.
+19. Leaving a mince pie, drink, and carrot out for Santa and his reindeer – is such an innocent tradition.
+I used to love seeing my daughter’s face when he left her a note saying ‘thanks’ for the treats.

 20. Stockings/sacks – I love waking up to find a sack at the end of the bed!
-I didn’t grow up with this but we’ve created the tradition of sack presents and then tree presents.
-A sack from Santa and lots of stocking presents and tree presents from us.
+I didn’t grow up with this tradition, but we’ve created the tradition of sack presents, and then tree presents: a sack from Santa, lots of stocking presents, and tree presents from us.

 Did I miss any?
-Is there a family tradtion that you do, please share with us?
+Do you have a family tradition?
+Please share it with us.

 Don’t have time to read right now?
-Hit the PIN button and SAVE for later and SHARE with friends!
+Hit the PIN button SAVE for later, and SHARE with friends!

 Like what you see on our blog?
 Join our mailing list to receive emails with freebies, projects and exclusive content.
 You can also follow us on InstagramTwitter and Pinterest.